iq8al/iq8al.github.io/content/Letters To The Paper/malaysia-brain-drain-dilemma-en.md

 On the other hand, I do not see the point of getting _Malaysians to Malaysia_ in order to achieve that.
-I feel the narrative of showing better lives for Malaysias who returned home after years away, or of Malaysians who succeeded _because_ they left home is missing the point.
+I feel the narrative of showing better lives for Malaysians who returned home after years away, or of Malaysians who succeeded _because_ they left home is missing the point.

 ## In the 21st century you can be anywhere and still contribute